rsksmart/devportal-1.0/guides/rif-relay/deployment.md

 [](#top "collapsible")
 - 1) Contracts Deployment
   * We will begin by deploying the on-chain components.
-All the necessary tools to do the deployments were included in [RIF Relay Contract](https://github.com/rsksmart/rif-relay-contracts).
+All the necessary tools to do the deployments are included in the [RIF Relay Contract](https://github.com/rsksmart/rif-relay-contracts).

   [](#top "collapsible")
     - Regtest